apache/rocketmq/docs/en/CLITools.md

  </tr>
  <tr height=207 style='height:155.0pt'>
   <td height=207 class=xl65 width=149 style='height:155.0pt;width:112pt'>-c</td>
-  <td class=xl66 width=159 style='width:119pt'>If the -c parameter is not configured, only the topic list is returned, and the addition of -c returns additional information about the clusterName, topic, consumerGroup, that is, the cluster and subscription to which the topic belongs, and no other parameters need to be configured.</td>
+  <td class=xl66 width=159 style='width:119pt'>If the -c option is not configured, only the topic list is returned, and the addition of -c option returns additional information about the clusterName, topic, consumerGroup, that is, the cluster and subscription to which the topic belongs, and no other option need to be configured.</td>
  </tr>
  <tr height=57 style='height:43.0pt'>
   <td height=57 class=xl65 width=149 style='height:43.0pt;width:112pt'>-n</td>
-  <td class=xl66 width=159 style='width:119pt'>Declare the service address of the nameServer, and the parameter format is ip:port</td>
+  <td class=xl66 width=159 style='width:119pt'>Declare the service address of the nameServer, and the option format is ip:port</td>
  </tr>
  <tr height=23 style='height:17.0pt'>
   <td rowspan=3 height=103 class=xl68 width=163 style='border-bottom:1.0pt;